-As an example, the use of ADAMS has allowed the Testing Figures Reports to differentiate the testing figures by discipline, TA, and in- and out-of-competition testing.
-This offers stakeholders a more detailed view.
+As an example, the use of ADAMS has allowed the Testing Figures Reports to differentiate the testing figures by discipline, TA, and in- and out-of-competition testing to offer stakeholders a more detailed view.

-12. Are there any differences in format between the 2021 and 2020 Reports?
+12. Are there any differences in format between the 2022 and 2021 Reports?